ockernuts/digital-power-meter-monitor/README.en.md

 If the board is connected then to the P1 port of the digital meter, the LED should pulsate.
 This indicates measurements are being received.

 ## Viewing the measurements
 If the board is running you should be able to contact it on its IP address over HTTP.
 By default browse to http://digimon.local .
+> Log in with:
+  - Username -> Wifi netwerkname/SSID you configured for the monitor
-You should then see the measurements.
+  - Password -> Wifi Password you configured for the monitor You should then see the measurements.

 > To see measurements your phone, laptop or PC must be connected to the home network.
 This can be with WiFi or with a cable.